HW07: Machine learning

 rcis::scorecard includes debt, which reports the median debt of students after leaving school in 2019.

-1. Split scorecard into training and test sets with 75% allocated to training and 25% allocated to testing.
+scorecardinto training and test sets with 75% allocated to training and 25% allocated to testing. - Split the training set into 10 distinct folds for cross-validation.

-3. Estimate a linear regression model to predict debt as a function of all the other variables in the dataset except for state, using 10-fold cross-validation.
-Report the RMSE for the model.1
+debtas a function of all the other variables in the dataset except forstate, using 10-fold cross-validation.
+Report the RMSE for the model.1 - Estimate a decision tree model to predict

 For those looking to stretch themselves